ReShape: a decoder for hypergraph product codes: Results

 \subsection{ReShape for Stochastic noise}

 Up till now, we have focused on the adversarial noise model: errors on qubits are always correctable because we assume they have weight less than half the code distance.
-In real systems though, this is rarely the case and it is more faithful to assume that errors are sampled accordingly to a local stochastic noise model, where qubits errors have arbitrary location but the probability of a given error decays exponentially in its weight.
+In real systems though, this is rarely the case and it is more faithful to assume that errors are sampled accordingly to a local stochastic noise model, where qubits errors have arbitrary location but the probability of a given error decays exponentially in its weight \cite{dennis02}.
 More precisely the probability of a Pauli error $E \in \mathcal P_n$ to occur is given by:

+meaning that Pauli errors on each of the $n$ qubits are independent and identically distributed.
 Under the binomial distribution associated to Eq.~\eqref{eq:prob_error}, the expected error weight on the encoded state is $pn$.
 Because the best possible distance scaling for the hypergraph product codes is $\sim \sqrt{n}$ (when the classical seed codes have linear distance), as $n$ increases, we eventually find $pn > \sqrt{n}/2 \sim d/2$.
 Nonetheless, it is well known that LDPC hypergraph product codes do have a positive error correcting threshold \cite{Kovalevbadcode}.
-A family of codes has threshold $p_{\mathrm{th}} >0$ if, for noise rate below $p_{\mathrm{th}}$, non-correctable errors that destroy the logical information occur with probability $p_{\mathrm{non-correctable}}$ which decays exponentially in the system size:
+A family of codes has threshold $p_{\mathrm{th}} >0$ if, for noise rate below $p_{\mathrm{th}}$, non-correctable errors that destroy the logical information occur with probability $p_{\mathrm{non-correctable}}$ which decays exponentially in the system size \cite{Dennis01, Kovalevbadcode, fawzi2018}:

 for some $\alpha, \beta >0$.
 It is important to stress that Eq.~\eqref{eq:threshold} does not contrast with the fact that the typical error under the stochastic noise model will have weight $pn$.
 Instead, Eq.~\eqref{eq:threshold} entails that, among all the errors sampled, the non-correctable ones are only a small fraction.
 Beyond the theoretical threshold that Kovalev and Pryadko proved in \cite{Kovalevbadcode}, the literature offers several numerical evidence of decoders for hypergraph product or related families of codes which exhibit a threshold.
 Nonetheless these decoders either lack a correctness proof, e.g. BP in \cite{panteleev2019degenerate, roffe2020decoding}, or need some additional constraints on the seed matrices, e.g. expander codes with small-set flip decoder \cite{fawzi2018}, or augmented surface codes with the union-find decoder in \cite{delfosse2020union}.